 SECTION 9.
-ORDER OF APPOINTMENT.
+ORDER OF APPOINTMENT ORDER.

-(a) Subject to subsection (b), an order of appointment of a child's attorney, best interests attorney, or court-appointed advisor must be in a record, identify the individual who will act as

-- the child's representative, and clearly set forth the terms of the appointment, including the grounds for and duration of the appointment, rights of access as provided under Section 15, and applicable terms of compensation. - (b) In the order of appointment under subsection (a), the court may identify a private organization or governmental program through which a representative for the child will be provided.
-The organization or program shall designate an individual who will act as the child's representative and submit to the court the name of the individual as soon as practicable, at which time the court shall amend the order of appointment to identify the designated individual as the child's representative. - (c) If appropriate in light of changed circumstances or new information not available at the time of the original appointment, an attorney appointed as a best interests attorney may be reappointed as a child's attorney by a new order of appointment that complies with subsection (a).
+- (a) Subject to subsection (b), an order of appointment of a child's attorney, best interests attorney, or court appointed advisor best interests advocate must be in a record, identify the individual who will act in that capacity, and clearly set forth the terms of the appointment, including the grounds for the appointment, rights of access as provided under Section 15, and applicable terms of compensation.
+In a custody proceeding, the order of appointment order must also specify the duration of the appointment. - (b) In the order of appointment order under subsection (a), the court may identify a private organization or governmental program through which a child's attorney, best interests attorney, or court appointed advisor best interests advocate will be provided.
+The organization or program shall designate an individual who will act in that capacity and submit to the court the name of the individual as soon as practicable, at which time the court shall amend the order of appointment order to identify the designated individual. - (c) If appropriate in light of information not available to the court at the time of the original appointment, or changed circumstances, or a request by the appointee, the court may modify the order of appointment order to: - (1) redesignate as a child's attorney an individual originally appointed as a best interests attorney; - (2) add the appointment of a child's attorney if the original or amended appointment was a best interests attorney; or - (3) add the appointment of a best interests attorney if the original or amended appointment was a child's attorney.

-Orders of appointment for children's representatives have often failed to clearly communicate the expectations for the representative.
+Orders of appointment for children's representatives often fail to communicate clearly the expectations for the representative.
 Lack of clarity in a representative's role can lead to ineffective representation.
-Under this section, the order of appointment must be in writing and identify the role of the appointed representative in plain language understandable to non-lawyers.
-The order should explain the reasons for the appointment and the scope of the representative's responsibilities, and it must state how long the appointment will last.
-Payment terms should also be expressly set out in the order.
+Under this section, an order of appointment must be in writing and identify the role of the appointed representative in plain language understandable to non-lawyers.
+The order should explain the reasons for the appointment and the scope of the representative's responsibilities.
+In custody proceedings, the order should state how long the appointment will last.
+Because of the ongoing nature of abuse and neglect proceedings, in contrast, a finite endpoint is often impossible to define in the initial order of appointment.
+See Section 10.
+Payment terms also should be set out expressly in the order.
 Clarity in the order will help all parties understand the role and authority of the appointed representative.
 Moreover, the court will be better equipped to exercise effective oversight if the appointed representative's powers and duties are clearly described in the order.
-For a Model Appointment Order, see Appendix A, ABA Standards of Practice for Lawyers Representing Children in Custody Cases.
+For a Model Appointment Order, see Appendix A, ABA Custody Standards, 37 FAM.
+L.Q.
+131, at 161.

 This section permits a court to designate a private organization or governmental program in making an appointment under the Act, since it may not always be possible for a court to include the name of the representative at the outset of an abuse or neglect proceeding.
-If this occurs, the designated organization or program must promptly identify the individual who will be taking on the representation.
+In that event, the designated organization or program must promptly identify the individual who will betaking on provide the representation.